Diversity Makes a Difference

 Take a Deeper Look at Ethnic Diversity at Ashford University

-If available, the chart below also explores ethnic diversity among the faculty at Ashford University.
+If available, the chart below explores ethnic diversity among the undergraduate students at Ashford University.

 Review Male/Female Diversity at Ashford University

-When available, the chart below includes the male to female distribution among Ashford University's faculty, as well as students.
+When available, the chart below includes the male to female distribution among Ashford University's undergraduate students.

 Campus Filled with Students From All Over